wizarrrrr/wizarr/docs/docs/administration/backup-and-restore.md

 :::

 :::caution
-It is not recommended to directly backup the `DATABASE_DIR` folder.
+It is not recommended to directly backup the `DB_DIR` folder.
 Doing so while the database is running can lead to a corrupted backup that cannot be restored.
 :::

 ### Automatic Database Backups